s6thgehr/100-days-of-code/log.md

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp about regular expressions and solved the Palindrome Checker project.

-**Thoughts** Learning JavaScript is not that hard and the project was not that difficult.
+**Thoughts**: Learning JavaScript is not that hard and the project was not that difficult.

 ### Day 2: June 2, Thurday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp about regular expressions and solved the Roman Numeral Converter project.

-**Thoughts** Learning JavaScript is not that hard and the project was not that difficult.
+**Thoughts**: Learning JavaScript is not that hard and the project was not that difficult.

 ### Day 3: June 3, Friday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp about regular expressions and solved the Caesars Cipher project.

-**Thoughts** Learning JavaScript is not that hard and the project was not that difficult.
+**Thoughts**: Learning JavaScript is not that hard and the project was not that difficult.

 ### Day 4: June 4, Saturday

 **Today's Progress**: I finished all JavaScript projects and earned the certificate.

-**Thoughts** Learning JavaScript is not that hard and getting the certificate was not that difficult.
+**Thoughts**: Learning JavaScript is not that hard and getting the certificate was not that difficult.
 But the telephone number validator project was really annoying.

 ### Day 5: June 5, Sunday

 **Today's Progress**: I learned about the DOM.

 ### Day 6: June 6, Monday

 **Today's Progress**: I finished a simple website.
 This was a challenge from Angela Yu's Web Dev Bootcamp.

-**Thoughts** The project was very simple, but it also made fun.
+**Thoughts**: The project was very simple, but it also made fun.

-**Link(s) to work**
+**Link(s) to work**:
 [Drum Kit](https://github.com/s6thgehr/drum-kit)

 <!--